jorgedanielrodrividal/DDPG-PER_CARLA/README.md

 ## Related Work

-The closest work in the current literature can be clasified as either classical autonomous driving relying on mapping, imitation learning and Reinforcement Learning.
+The closest work in the current literature can be clasified as either Classical Autonomous Driving relying on mapping, Imitation Learning and Reinforcement Learning.

-### 1) Classical Autonomous Driving.
+### 1) Classical Autonomous Driving

 Several landmark challenges, such as the DARPA Urban Challenge and the Intelligent Vehicle Future Challenge (IVFC), have significantly advanced the field of autonomous driving by evaluating systems in complex, real-world scenarios that demand sophisticated sensing and control strategies [7].
-These approaches typically rely on what is known as a modular pipeline, in which the driving system is composed of independently designed components responsible for specific functions, such as low-level perception, scene parsing, mapping, planning, and control [8].
+These approaches typically rely on what is known as a modular pipeline, in which the driving system is composed of independently designed components responsible for specific functions, such as low-level perception, scene parsing, mapping, planning and control [8].
 A key advantage of this architecture lies in its modularity, which facilitates parallel development and system integration.
 However, this same modularity introduces a major limitation: the inability to train the entire system in an end-to-end fashion.
 Each module is optimized independently, often using training data that is not representative of the complete driving task, potentially leading to suboptimal overall performance.
 Furthermore, a notable drawback of these pipelines is their reliance on high-definition (HD) maps for both localization and planning (resources that are costly to generate and maintain).
 Consequently, there is growing interest in localization techniques that do not depend on HD maps [9].
-For instance, recent work has employed deconvolutional neural networks to detect structural changes in street-view video, enabling more scalable and frequent updates to large-scale maps [10].
+For instance, researchers employed deconvolutional neural networks to detect structural changes in street-view video, enabling more scalable and frequent updates to large-scale maps [10].
 In addition, semantic segmentation remains a cornerstone of low-level perception, providing critical scene understanding capabilities [11], [12], [13].
 These modular perception and mapping frameworks continue to underpin commercial efforts aimed at building robust and scalable autonomous driving systems.

-### 2) End-to-End learning: Imitation learning.
+### 2) End-to-End learning: Imitation learning

 Autonomous lane following based on imitation learning long history [14].
 Imitation learning aims to train a policy to mimic given expert decisions.
 An imitation learning framework consists of: